highbyte/dotnet-6502/docs/host-apps/avalonia/desktop.md

 ### Lua scripting

 The Avalonia Desktop app supports Lua scripting via MoonSharp.
 See [Tools / Scripting](../../tools/scripting/overview.md) for the full guide.
+When the script directory setting is empty, scripts are loaded from `~/Documents/Highbyte/DotNet6502/scripts` (or the Windows Documents equivalent).

+### Snapshots

+The snapshot save/load UI defaults to `~/Documents/Highbyte/DotNet6502/snapshots` (or the Windows Documents equivalent) unless a snapshot directory override is configured in the desktop settings.

 ### VS Code debug adapter